AckerlyXu/heima/includes/virtual-machines-understand-vm-reboot.md

 - [Manage the availability of VMs](../articles/virtual-machines/windows/manage-availability.md)
 - [Configure availability of VMs](../articles/virtual-machines/windows/classic/configure-availability.md)

-## Resource Health Information
-Azure Resource Health is a service that exposes the health of individual Azure resources and provides actionable guidance for troubleshooting problems.
-In a cloud environment where it isn't possible to directly access servers or infrastructure elements, the goal for Resource Health is to reduce the time that customers spend on troubleshooting.
-Particularly, the time that spent determining if the root of the problem lies in the application or is caused by an event inside the Azure platform.
-For more information,  see [Understand and use Resource Health](../articles/resource-health/resource-health-overview.md)

 ## Actions and events that can cause the VM to reboot

 ### Planned maintenance